-On the Crouse Health Campus the individual summoning help should call Crouse Health Security at 315-470-7826 for assistance.
+On the Crouse Health Hospital Campus (Hospital, parking garage, parking lots) the individual summoning help should call Crouse Health Security at 315-470-7826 for assistance.
 Assistance is available 24/7.

 There are in-house security phones or intercoms located at: